 Yes.
-If you were involved in an accident which caused injury to anyone or caused damage to anyone's vehicle or property, you should call your own insurance company and report the accident immediately.
+If you were involved in a collision which caused injury to anyone or caused damage to anyone's vehicle or property, you should call your own insurance company and report the incident immediately.
 Your auto liability insurance policy requires that you do this.
 If you don't, you run the risk that your company may deny you insurance coverage.

-Although you should tell your insurance company that the accident occurred, and give the insurance company representative factual information regarding the date and time of the accident, its location, and the names and addresses of all other persons involved in the accident, it is usually best to consult a lawyer before you tell the representative how and why the accident happened or discuss issues concerning fault.
-The general rule is that you should not give a recorded statement about the accident to anyone including your own insurance company representatives without first discussing this with your lawyer.
+Although you should tell your insurance company that the incident occurred, and give the insurance company representative factual information regarding the date and time of the incident, its location, and the names and addresses of all other persons involved, it is usually best to consult a lawyer before you tell the representative how and why the collision happened or discuss issues concerning fault.
+The general rule is that you should not give a recorded statement about the incident to anyone including your own insurance company representatives without first discussing this with your lawyer.

 Should I call the other person's insurance company?